timlabs/uscode/United States Code/TITLE 49-TRANSPORTATION/SUBTITLE I-DEPARTMENT OF TRANSPORTATION/CHAPTER 1-ORGANIZATION/CHAPTER 1-ORGANIZATION.md

     * (B) other information as may be requested by the Administrator and the Chief Operating Officer.

-* (t) AVIATION SAFETY WHISTLEBLOWER INVESTIGATION OFFICE.—
+* (t) OFFICE OF WHISTLEBLOWER PROTECTION AND AVIATION SAFETY INVESTIGATIONS.—

-  * (1) ESTABLISHMENT.—There is established in the Federal Aviation Administration (in this subsection referred to as the "Agency") an Aviation Safety Whistleblower Investigation Office (in this subsection referred to as the "Office").
+  * (1) ESTABLISHMENT.—There is established in the Federal Aviation Administration (in this subsection referred to as the "Agency") the Office of Whistleblower Protection and Aviation Safety Investigations (in this subsection referred to as the "Office").

   * (2) DIRECTOR.—